Our privacy commitment

 - Support services: to provide you with information and support services, and to evaluate and report on these services

-- Volunteering and other support: to enable you to assist us with volunteering, community fundraising, advocacy and other activities where we seek the community’s assistance
+- Volunteering and other support: to enable you to assist us with volunteering, community fundraising, advocacy, and other activities where we seek the community’s assistance

-Where we collect your personal information for a specific purpose not outlined above, we will provide you with a collection notice which explains the primary purpose and any related secondary purposes for which we are collecting your personal information
+Where we collect your personal information for a specific purpose not outlined above, we will provide you with a collection notice that explains the primary purpose and any related secondary purposes for which we are collecting your personal information

 Health information and other sensitive information

 As part of administering our services, we may collect health information and other sensitive information.
 For example, we may collect medical history information from you.
-Sensitive information includes the following type of information: racial or ethnic origin; political opinions; membership of a political association; religious beliefs or associations; philosophical beliefs; memberships; sexual orientation; genetic information; biometric information; biometric templates.
+Sensitive information includes the following types of information: racial or ethnic origin; political opinions; membership of a political association; religious beliefs or associations; philosophical beliefs; memberships; sexual orientation; genetic information; biometric information; and biometric templates.
 We will limit the collection of sensitive information to the minimum amount required to perform our services.

-Wherever we propose to disclose your personal information to a third party not outlined above, we will provide you with a collection notice which explains the circumstances in which we might disclose your personal information.
+Wherever we propose to disclose your personal information to a third party not outlined above, we will provide you with a collection notice that explains the circumstances in which we might disclose your personal information.

 If we use or give others your information in any other way not described here, we will still protect your privacy.